GOP splits as virus aid package could swell past $1 trillion

 Sen. Rick Scott of Florida left saying it’s wrong to “bail out” cash-strapped states.
 “Florida taxpayers are not going to pay for New York’s expenses,” he said.

-Meadows told reporters the president wants to ensure the funding package “meets the legitimate needs that are before the American people.”
+Meadows told reporters Trump wants to ensure the funding package “meets the legitimate needs that are before the American people.”

-Democratic leaders said the Republicans are in disarray, and Pelosi later blamed the pandemic’s mounting toll on the president’s inaction.
+Democratic leaders said the Republicans are in disarray, and Pelosi later blamed the pandemic’s mounting toll on Trump’s inaction.

 “It is the Trump virus,” she said on CNN.